-Not only is September the peak of hurricane season, it is also National Preparedness Month.
+Hurricane season is upon us and September is also National Preparedness Month.
 National Preparedness Month is sponsored by the Ready Campaign of FEMA and held each September to encourage Americans to take simple steps to prepare for potential emergencies in their homes, businesses and communities.
 The Ready Campaign asks individuals to do three key things to prepare for the unexpected:

 1) Get an emergency supply kit

 3) Be informed about the different types of emergencies that could occur and their appropriate responses.

 Something else to consider is your financial readiness in case of an emergency.
 When it comes to preparing for situations like weather emergencies, financial readiness is as important as a flashlight with fully charged batteries.
 Leaving your home can be stressful, but knowing that your financial documents are up-to-date, in one place, and portable can make a big difference at a difficult time.

 Here are some tips on how you can best prepare your financial information for an emergency:

 Conduct a household inventory.
 Make a list of your possessions and document it with photos or a video.
 This could help if you are filing insurance claims.
 Keep one copy of your inventory in your home on a shelf in a lockable, fireproof file box; keep another in a safe deposit box or other secure location.

 Buy a lockable, fireproof file box.
 Place important documents in the box; keep the box in a secure, accessible location on a shelf in your home so that you can "grab it and go " if the need arises.
 Among the contents:

 - A list of emergency contacts, including family members who live outside your area

 - Policy numbers for auto, flood, renter's, or homeowner's insurance, and a list of telephone numbers of your insurance companies